dart-gde/chrome_gen.dart/readme.md

 ### gen_tools.dart

-Tools to explore code generation for the Chrome app APIs.
+Exploring options for code generation for the chrome apps APIs.